 If you’re seeking for something challenging and extreme, sports shooting defense is a way to go.
 Being a collective group of competitive and recreational activities, sports shooting sport requires many people involved.
 This activity will be a proficiency test of accuracy, precision as well as speed in using various types of ranged weapons, mainly referring to a rifle.
 At the beginning of the game, can choose the suitable types of guns.
 After completing the guide, you can try to shoot the gun to the animal-shaped and moving targets before taking part in the game.

-3. Joining paint shooting at Cu Chi tunnels
+3. Joining paint shooting at Cu Chi Tunnels

 Being the latest campaign game at Cu Chi Tunnels, paint shooting activity is attracting more and more visitors.
 To win this game, in addition to the accuracy, the precision of shooting you should have the strategic mind, good judgment and the capability of cooperating with your teammate.
 The difference of this game is that you will play amongst the forest instead of in a motel room as you played before.
 Each participant will be equipped with mask, masks, uniforms, armor, and guns AR15 or AK47.
 All the participants have to complete the shooting guide and the regulation; therefore, this game will be guaranteed to be safe for everyone.

-4. Going Swan pedal and Kayaking at Cu Chi tunnels
+4. Going swan pedal and kayaking at Cu Chi Tunnels

 If you love admiring the beauty of the landscape or enjoying relaxing moments amongst nature, going swan pedal and kayaking is a great choice for you.
 Swan pedal and kayak are available most of the time, which allow you to make an amazing excursion to enjoy the stunning scenery of the Vietnam Southeast land.
 The special thing is that the lake here stimulates the shape of the East Ocean.
-Besides, you can visit the stimulation of many islands of Vietnam such as Bach Long Vi Hoang Sa, Truong Sa, Con Dao, Phu Quoc Island as well as 3 models symbolizing for 3 main cities of Vietnam including One Pillar Pagoda (Hanoi), Ngo Mon (Hue Ancient Capital), Ben Nha Rong (Ho Chi Minh City).
+Besides, you can visit the stimulation of many islands of Vietnam such as Bach Long Vi Hoang Sa, Truong Sa, Con Dao, Phu Quoc Island as well as 3 models symbolizing for 3 main cities of Vietnam including One Pillar Pagoda (Hanoi), Ngo Mon (Hue Ancient Capital), Ben Nha Rong (Ho Chi Minh City)

-5. Visting souvenir shops at Cu Chi tunnels
+5. Visiting souvenir at Cu Chi Tunnels

 Away from the Cu Chi Tunnels is a special souvenir shop.
 There are more than 1300 items here, which give you a wide range of choice.
 Unlike other souvenir shops, you saw before, all souvenirs here related to war such as lamps, lighters, and beard sandals made from old tires and lacquer item.
 You can find here a considerable number of gifts made from shells of bullets such as ballpoint pens, strap, necklace.
 You also find some special things including art luxury goods, beautiful goods made of rattan, bamboo, and leaves.
 Most special products here are handmade products from the traditional villages in Cu Chi District.